H1B can do stock trading in the US as well as open a business legally.

-The same holds true for H4 or L2 visa unless they have an EAD which allows them to do any job whatsoever.
+The same holds true for H4 or L2 visas unless they have an EAD that allows them to do any job whatsoever.

 You cannot drive Uber or Lyft part-time as it is considered an active activity and will violate your H1B or L visa terms and conditions.

 You can buy a car and give it out on rent for a driver to drive.
 This will be the same as starting a business and hiring someone to do daily tasks.

 H1B can buy a car and give it on rent on sites like Turo but should not be involved in daily renting activities personally.